apache/iotdb/docs/UserGuide/Server/Cluster Setup.md

 GC log is off by default.
 For performance tuning, you may want to collect the GC info.

-To enable GC log, just add a parameter "printgc" when you start the server.
+To enable GC log, just add a parameter `printgc` when you start the server.

 ```bash
 nohup sbin/start-node.sh printgc >/dev/null 2>&1 &